 Google is a paid advertising platform that runs the pay-per-click (PPC) model where the advertiser – i.e., you – pay for every click or per impression (CPM) on an advert.

 It is highly effective in driving good-fit customers to your business whenever they search for services and products like what you offer.
 Google Ads allow you to boost your website traffic, receive more leads or phone calls, and significantly increase in-store visits.

 In other words, Google provides paid ads that show up in search results anytime someone enters a related keyword into the search box on google.com.
 You will be able to create and share timely ads – via desktop and mobile – among your target audience.

 Your business will then show up on SERP (search engine result page) at the precise moment your ideal customers, or target audience is searching for services or products that you sell via Google Maps or Google Search.
 You will be able to reach your ideal customers this way, especially when it makes good sense for them to come across your ads.

 Over time, you will eventually be able to analyze and then improve those Google Ads in order to reach even more people.
 As a result, your business will end up hitting all your paid campaign goals.

-Irrespective of your business's size or even resources available to you, you can easily customize your ads to suit your budget conveniently.
-Thanks to the Google Ads tool, you can remain within your monthly cap.
+Irrespective of your business’s size or even resources available to you, you can easily customize your ads to suit your budget conveniently.
+Thanks to the this Ads tool, you can remain within your monthly cap.
 And you can even stop or pause your ad spending at any point you desire.

 Take note that ads from the Google platform span across other channels, including Blogger, YouTube, and Google Display Network.